Median Salary

 Getting Licensed in NJ

-To work as a Loan Officer in New Jersey, you must be licensed through the Nationwide Multistate Licensing System (NMLS).
-Here’s the breakdown:
+To operate as a Loan Officer (specifically a Mortgage Loan Originator - MLO) in New Jersey, you must obtain a state license through the Nationwide Multistate Licensing System (NMLS).
+The process is rigorous.

 Best Neighborhoods for Loan Officers